Byte Sieve: Origins

 Jim Gilbreath of the Naval Ocean System Center had been considering the concept of writing a small language benchmarking program for some time, desiring one that would be portable across languages, small enough that the program code would fit on a single printed page, and did not rely on specific features like hardware multiplication or division.
 The solution was inspired by a meeting with Chuck Forsberg at the January 1980 USENIX meeting in Boulder, CO, where Forsberg mentioned an implementation of the sieve written by Donald Knuth.

 Gilbreath felt the sieve would be an ideal benchmark as it avoided indirect tests on arithmetic performance, which varied widely between systems.
 The algorithm mostly stresses array lookup performance and basic logic and branching capabilities.
 Nor does it require any advanced language features like recursion or advanced collection types.
 The only modification from Knuth’s original version was to remove a multiplication by two and replace it with an addition instead.
-Machines with hardware multipliers would otherwise run so much faster that the rest of the performance would be hidden.
+With the original version, machines with hardware multipliers would otherwise run so much faster that the rest of the performance would be hidden.

 After six months of effort porting it to as many platforms as he had access to, the first results were introduced in the September 1981 edition of Byte in an article entitled "A High-Level Language Benchmark".
 Gilbreath was quick to point out that:

 The article provided reference implementations in ten languages, including more popular selections like BASIC, C, Pascal, COBOL, and FORTRAN, and some less well-known examples like Forth, ZSPL, Ratfor, PL/1 and PLMX.